by Maaretta Jaukkuri, January 2017

 Anyone working in any field of mediation, and in my case it is art, always has to be able to situate their own inner voice, their own particular and idiosyncratic knowledge as well as their own often intuitive insights into the wider framework of what is happening in the arts and in the world in order to better integrate the emerging connections.
 For this one requires both concentration and time to think over what one has seen and experienced, learnt or left behind, to reflect both in specific as well as in more general terms.
 This kind of process is usually not possible in the midst of one’s daily routines.
 This is true of people working in institutional settings, but, in particular, within the growing group of independent practitioners in different fields.
 Precarity is no longer just a working condition for the artists, but a reality for a growing number of people.
 The Place provides a setting where the processes of thinking and reflecting are supported, encouraged and given time.

-The building, which will be ready by the end of 2017, will provide all the necessities for simple living, granting free time for undisturbed thinking.
+The building provides all the necessities for simple living, granting free time for undisturbed thinking.
 There is no traditional studio space; instead, the whole set-up is for studying, reflecting, writing, meditating and dreaming.
 The surrounding environment is an ever-present source of inspiration - for wandering, wondering and experiencing.
 Cultural inspiration and impulses for work are provided by books and digital connections as well as a telescope to look at the stars.

-My book collection will provide the start of the library.
-I am also donating the main part of the works of art in my possession to the Foundation, hoping that they can also benefit the local milieu.
+My book collection provides the start of the library.
+I am also donating the main part of the works of art in my possession to the Foundation, hoping that they can benefit the local milieu.

 Building The Place has been made possible by the generosity of the artists who have donated their works to make this building and the planned activities possible.
 I wish to express my deep and lasting gratitude to Kari Cavén, Tony Cragg, Dorothy Cross, Anne-Karin Furunes, Antony Gormley, Dan Graham, Alfredo Jaar, Anish Kapoor, Cildo Meireles, Esko Männikkö, Bjørn Nørgaard, Markus Raetz, and Gediminas Urbonas.